1. Home

 Home Energy Monitors and Solar Panels

 You can use your home energy monitor to determine the areas where you are using the most energy and make a plan to decrease the amount being used.
-The ultimate goal should be for your energy usage to be lower than the amount of energy your solar panels produce, to maximize your solar offset.

-What Are The Best Home Energy Monitors?
+What Are the Best Home Energy Monitors?

-Emporia - Emporia is building an energy-management ecosystem, including a home energy monitor that can track the usage of up to 16 individual circuits, and smart plugs that can monitor the energy use of an individual device, and control most home appliances.
+Emporia - Emporia is building an energy-management ecosystem, including a home energy monitor that can track up to 16 individual circuits and smart plugs that can monitor the energy use of an individual device and control most home appliances.
+The Emporia Vue is solar-compatible so you can monitor your solar energy generation in real-time.
+Their product line also includes a bi-directional EV charger and a home battery that can work together through the Emporia app.

-Sense - Sense is one of the most popular home energy monitoring systems.
+Sense - Sense is a popular home energy monitoring system.
 While the Sense energy monitor doesn’t have separate sensors for individual circuits, it reads your electrical current over 1 million times each second and uses machine learning on that data to determine what devices are on and off.
+Sense can track how much electricity you consume from solar and the grid, the excess electricity you sell back through net metering, and what percent of your home is being powered by your solar system.

-How To Choose The Best Home Energy Monitor
+How to Choose the Best Home Energy Monitor

 It can take weeks or even months for the monitor to recognize these patterns, but once detected, they can help you manage your energy usage on a more granular level.

-Installation Complexity - Many home energy monitors promise easy DIY installation, but we recommend you always get a professional electrician to install them.
+Many home energy monitors promise easy DIY installation, but we recommend you always get a professional electrician to install them.
 Since these devices interact with the inner workings of your electric panel, they can pose a significant shock hazard if you don’t know what you’re doing.

-Mobile App and Notifications - Most energy monitors include a mobile app that allows you to view data about your home’s energy usage.
-Since you’ll be interacting with that app a lot when you’re actively tracking data, you should make sure it’s an interface that’s easy to understand and works for you.
+Most energy monitors include a mobile app that allows you to view data about your home’s energy usage.
+Since you’ll be interacting with that app a lot, you should make sure it’s an interface that’s easy to understand and works for you.
+You should also look at what notifications the system can provide.

 Guide to Home Energy Monitors